Russell-Waterhouse/blog/content/post/2024_review.md

 with the results.
 I've been using a Neovim/TMUX combo for about 10 months now, and I've never worked faster or felt more in-control of my environment.

-Fedora Linux is just everything I think Linux should be: minimal, fast, with decent defaults.
-I've used it for years and I've never had any problems.
+Fedora Linux is just everything I think Linux should be: minimal, fast, configurable, with decent defaults.
+I've used it for years, and I've never had any problems.

-## Favourite Frameworks
+## Winning Frameworks
+1. Remix

+Remix was the framework that finally made me understand the appeal of React and upgraded me from a backend/devops developer to a full-stack developer.

+## Winning Devops Tools

+1. Docker
+2. AWS CDK

+I've been using Docker for years, and it's always been a great tool.
+To be able to wipe my computer, install Docker, clone a project, and immediately be able to work in it is something special.

+AWS CDK is something I've used for about 18 months now, and I find it to be a better experience than tools like terraform.

+## Losing Programming Languages
+For me, the biggest loser of 2024 was Perl.
+I'm new to it, and I don't like the error handling.
+I've moved several Perl scripts to python just for better error handling.
+Maybe it was great for its time, but I don't think it has a place in my stack.

+## Losing Development Environments
-1.
+1. Windows

+For a brief stint this year, I tried to use Windows as my main development OS.
+Everything that used to be just a cli command on Linux was now an electron app, which usually didn't install correctly the first time.
+The integration with WSL just left me confused.
+I haven't had to think about any of the "windows way" of doing things since I moved to Linux full-time in 2021, and I just found myself frustrated with the amount of problems that I had to solve that I didn't have to solve on Linux.
+I'm back on Fedora now, and I'm happy.